syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/print.md

-> By default, the hierarchy grid prints the expanded child grids from the visible page only.
+N> By default, the hierarchy grid prints the expanded child grids from the visible page only.
 Refer [To Print the expanded state grid from all pages](./how-to/print-the-expanded-state-from-other-pages)

-## Print the master detail grid

-The Grid has the option to visualize details of a record in another Grid in a master and detailed manner.
-By default, Grid will print the master grid alone.
-Instead of this, it is possible to print both the master and detail grids by using the [beforePrint](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_BeforePrint) event of the Grid.

-In the following sample, the detail grid is added to the `element` argument of the `beforePrint` event, resulting in both the master and detail grids being printed on the page.

-{% if page.publishingplatform == "aspnet-core" %}

-{% tabs %}
-{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/print/masterdetailgrid/tagHelper %}
-{% endhighlight %}
-{% highlight c# tabtitle="Master-Detail.cs" %}
-{% include code-snippet/grid/print/masterdetailgrid/masterdetailgrid.cs %}
-{% endhighlight %}
-{% endtabs %}

-{% elsif page.publishingplatform == "aspnet-mvc" %}

-{% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
-{% include code-snippet/grid/print/masterdetailgrid/razor %}
-{% endhighlight %}
-{% highlight c# tabtitle="Master-Detail.cs" %}
-{% include code-snippet/grid/print/masterdetailgrid/masterdetailgrid.cs %}
-{% endhighlight %}
-{% endtabs %}
-{% endif %}

 ## Print large number of columns